Gary J. Aguirre: Enters private practice

 Aguirre is a lawyer in San Diego, California.
 He was admitted to the State Bar of California on December 23, 1966.
 He became an associate at Brobeck, Phleger & Harrison, then one of San Francisco's largest firms.
 In his spare time, worked on Robert F. Kennedy's presidential campaign.
 On May 28, 1968, Kennedy sent him a letter that spoke of the special role lawyers played in bringing about orderly change to the nation.
 Just eight days after sending the letter, Kennedy was assassinated.

 After a year, Aguirre left Brobeck to become a public defender in Fresno County, where he found both the trial experience and public service he was seeking.
-Later moving back to private practice in San Diego, he made a name for himself by proving that Pacific Southwest Airlines (PSA) was liable for a mid-air plane crash over San Diego in 1978, then the worst aviation disaster in U.S. history.
+Later moving back to private practice in San Diego, he made a name for himself by proving that Pacific Southwest Airlines (PSA) was liable for a mid-air plane crash over San Diego in 1978, then the worst aviation disaster in U.S. airspace.
 In the 1980s, Aguirre pioneered construction-defect litigation, a branch of class-action law previously considered by San Diego lawyers to be too difficult for plaintiffs to win.
 In 1983, San Diego Magazine called him "a legal fireball" for his case proving PSA's liability and for his case against the Manville Corporation, which had national importance.

 Arguing on behalf of homeowners in construction-defect cases, by 1994, Aguirre and his partner had won 94 consecutive cases, recovering over $200 million for the plaintiffs.
 Aguirre has received three "Outstanding Trial Lawyer" awards from the San Diego Trial Lawyers Association.